Description

 Overnight at Hotel in Cusco

-Category A Property: Hotel Eco Inn 3* or similar (standard room)
+Category A Property: Hotel Xima Cusco or similar (standard room)

-Category B Property: Hotel Aranwa Cusco Boutique 5* or similar (classic room)
+Category B Property: Hotel Aranwa Cusco Boutique or similar (deluxe room)

-Today you will start for a half day city tour.
+Today you will start with a half-day city tour.
 It will be shown the exact centre of the Incan Empire, the Plaza de Armas.
-There one can find the cathedral built on the ruins of the ancient Inca Palace.
+There, one can find the cathedral built on the ruins of the ancient Inca Palace.
 The cathedral borders on other churches on both sides.
-Next stop will be the old town with its magnificent renovated colonial buildings; some of them are being used as hotels.
+The next stop will be the old town with its magnificent renovated colonial buildings; some of them are being used as hotels.

 The afternoon is free at leisure.